CmdrStardust/Alite/ReadMe.txt

 Now you have two options:

 --- Option 1: Use an extension file ----
+[Attention, outdated: This version no longer supports OBB files; it might still work, but I don't know]
 (Pro: Fast testing of code changes in Alite, deployment is fast,
  Con: Devilishly complicated to create an obb file, need to create
       a new obb file for each change in assets (textures/music/...))